jbarabander/knuth/Vol_1_Fundamental_Algorithms/ch1/2_Mathematical_Preliminaries/2_Numbers_Powers_Logarithms/exercises/exercise1.md

 		</p>
 	</li>
 	<li>
-		But that contradicts our original assertion and thereforethere can be no smallest rational number.
+		But that contradicts our original assertion and therefore there can be no smallest rational number.
 	</li>
 </ul>
 <p>Q.E.D.</p>